Search within the page

-"The lux is one lumen per square meter (lm / m2), and the corresponding radiometric unit, which measures the irradiance, is the watt per square meter (W / m2).
-There is no conversion factor between lx and W / m2; there is a different conversion factor for each wavelength and it is not possible to perform a conversion unless one knows the spectral composition of the light. "
+"The lux is one lumen per square meter (lm/m2), and the corresponding radiometric unit, which measures the irradiance, is the watts per square meter (W/m2).
+There is no conversion factor of any kind between lx and W/m2; there is a different conversion factor for each wavelength and it is not possible to make a conversion unless one knows the spectral composition of the light."

-Therefore, a lux meter is not a reliable tool to measure the specific power density of the wavelength.
+Therefore, a lux meter is not a reliable tool to measure wavelength specific power density.

-Polychromatic light therapy means that multiple wavelengths of light are used simultaneously.
+Polychromatic light therapy means that multiple wavelengths of light are used at the same time.
 All our lamps contain both 660nm and 850nm light.

 What are the pros and cons of this?

 Benefits - exposure to multiple wavelengths (and the unique benefits that come with each wave).

 Disadvantages - less exposure to a certain wavelength.

 Does Red Light work through clothing?